-We need your help opening Dartmouth's first overnight emergency shelter.
+Thank you for your help opening Dartmouth's first overnight emergency shelter.
+We did it.

 Volunteers will have the opportunity and options to be trained on our site for certification.